JayceFayne/syncthing-rs/README.md

 # syncthing-rs

 A Rust library for controlling syncthing file synchronization through its [REST interface](https://github.com/syncthing/syncthing/blob/master/man/syncthing-rest-api.7).
 Note that not all REST endpoints are implemented yet.
-The crate API is subject to change. **The crate on crates.io does not provide any functionality until there is a new release of surf.
-Consider using the git version.**
+The crate API is subject to change.

 ## Usage